Fort Meigs: History

-Construction of the fort on the south side of the Maumee River began in February 1813 by soldiers under the command of Major General William Henry Harrison at a site where present-day Perrysburg, Ohio later developed.
+Construction of the fort on the south side of the Maumee River began in February 1813 by soldiers under the command of Major General William Henry Harrison at a site where present-day Perrysburg, Ohio later developed, as a result of Brigadier General William Hull's failed campaign in Canada.
 The fort would provide a supply depot and staging point for American military operations in Upper Canada; and prevent British attacks upstream.
 The remnants of the British Fort Miami, build during the Northwest Indian War were across the river to the northeast.
 The winter climate was harsh, and the landscape unforgiving.
 An American sentry froze to death during his two hours of guard duty.
 The walls were constructed using logs cut to a 15 foot length, partially buried in the ground, then protected by a steep earthen slope thrown against the logs to strengthen them against bombardment.
 An embankment against the interior side provided a parapet.
 When completed, the fort was the largest wooden walled fortification in North America.

 First siege of Fort Meigs

 On May 1, 1813, British allied forces, under Major General Henry Proctor and Tecumseh, began a bombardment of the fort, which had mustered 1,200 regulars and militia, and laid siege.
+Colonel McKune, an Ohio officer, recounts Americans fighting outside the fort during the first attack.
+Colonel McKune also recounts seeing General Harrison commanding his men "in person and on foot".
 Reinforcements reached the fort on May 4, increasing its garrison to 2,800.
 Early on the morning of May 5, a detachment from Clay's brigade under Colonel William Dudley landed from boats on the north bank of the river, stormed the British batteries on the north bank and spiked the guns.
 Coming under fire from Tecumseh's warriors in the woods, most of Dudley's men set off in pursuit, and were led deeper into the forest.
 In the woods, the disorganized Kentuckians suffered heavy casualties in confused fighting.
 Nearly 550 were captured, and of Dudley's 866 officers and men, only 150 returned to the fort.
 This became known as "Dudley's Massacre" or "Dudley's Defeat".

 Tecumseh's warriors attacked any wood-gathering parties sent out from the fort.
 Harrison held out against the British by using a pair of 14-foot high embankments ("traverses") thrown up inside the walls along the length of the interior to absorb the incoming British shells.
 Proctor abandoned the siege on May 9, 1813 and retreated to Detroit.